California's 'Surf City USA' beach reopens after oil spill - NewsBreak

 “It’s exercise.
 It’s like, you know, if somebody was a jogger or something.
 We surf every morning.”

 This surf-loving city of 200,000 people and nearby coastal communities have been reeling from the spill.
 The ocean has been closed, a popular air show canceled, fisheries shuttered and local shops have been walloped.
-The environmental impact on sensitive wetland habitats has been less severe than initially feared, but advocates say they are concerned about the long-term effects of the spill.
+The environmental impact on sensitive wetland habitats has been less severe than initially feared, but advocates say they're concerned about the long-term impacts of the spill.

-The shoreline in nearby Newport Beach also was reopened Monday after water quality testing revealed no unhealthful levels of oil-related toxins, said John Pope, a city spokesman.

 Coast Guard officials said a pipeline owned by Houston-based Amplify Energy that shuttles crude from offshore platforms to the coast leaked at least about 25,000 gallons (95,000 liters) and no more than 132,000 gallons (500,000 liters) of crude oil into the ocean.